Board Meeting Agendas/Notices

 Hank Hanigan, Chief Executive Officer

-Michael Macy, Chief Financial Officer
+Abby Smith, Chief Financial Officer

-Debbie Hoadley, Director of Ancillary Services
+Debbie Hoadley, Executive Director of Ancillary Services

 Debbie Hoadley joined Whitman Hospital and Medical Center in 1990.
 Debbie is the Director of Ancillary Services as well as the Director of Medical Staff Services at Whitman Hospital.
 In these roles, Debbie has many responsibilities and duties within the hospital, including overseeing the following ancillary departments: Laboratory, Imaging, Therapy, Food and Nutrition, Environmental, and Maintenance Services.